yudharisandy/LudoGame/README.md

                 // Roll dice
                 int diceValue = _ludoGameScene.ludoContext.dice.Roll();
-                // ... method to wait or show the diceValue
+                // ... method to control/wait/show the diceValue in your UI

                 // Choose totem to be moved
                 System.Console.Write("Totem to be moved: ");